 The content of RE follows the legal requirement to reflect the fact that the religious traditions of the UK are, in the main, Christian.
 Reflecting our school's funding agreement Christianity is the majority religion studied in each year group and comprises at least 50% of curriculum time in each academic year.
-Sufficient dedicated curriculum time, meeting explicitly RE objectives, is organised into 1 hour and 15 minute lessons delivered weekly for each year group and equates to ???% of our curriculum time.
+Sufficient dedicated curriculum time, meeting explicitly RE objectives, is organised into 1 hour and 15 minute lessons delivered weekly for KS2 and 1 hour for EYFS and KS1, meeting the objective of 5% of our curriculum time.